 Students should have the opportunity to engage in (normally) weekly face-to-face contact with academic staff, whether online or in person, as individuals or in groups, so that they can ask questions, seek guidance or for other reasons.
 This contact can be part of tutorials or other classroom-based activities.

 The learning and contact points on each course must be strongly structured to maintain motivation and student engagement.

-1 Work is taking place to manage timetabling in the context of physical distancing and other restrictions, and to ensure reasonable timings of sessions
+1 Work is ongoing to manage timetabling in the context of 1m+ physical distancing.

 2 Synchronous teaching is undertaken in real time; Asynchronous teaching materials are prepared and are accessed by students at different times.

 4 Contact time should be laid out in course handbooks at the start of every course and relates to both asynchronous and synchronous teaching activities.

 - Course Design

-- There will be no in-person lectures on campus.
+- There will be no large group1 teaching on campus.